pixelprotest/cozy-manager/README.md

 `cozy edit <id>` edit the db entry for a model this will open a command line prompt asking you what you want to edit, it will walk you through some options:
 - add / remove / clear tags
 - change the local filename
+- change the model type
+- change the model base
 - remove the model from the collection

 ### 1. Download a model